MicrosoftDocs/learn/learn-pr/azure/adopt-finops-on-azure/includes/6-conduct-finops-iteration.md

 # Unit 6: Conduct a FinOps iteration

 FinOps is an iterative, hierarchical process that requires cross-functional collaboration across business, technology, and finance teams.
-When you consider the 22 different capabilities , each with their own unique nuances, adopting FinOps can seem like a daunting task.
+When you consider the 22 different capabilities, each with their own unique nuances, adopting FinOps can seem like a daunting task.
 However, in this tutorial, you learn how to take an iterative approach to FinOps adoption where you:

 - Define the right scope for your next FinOps investments.
 - Identify measurable goals to achieve over the coming weeks or months.
 - Select the right actions to get to the next maturity level.
 - Review progress at the end of the iteration and identify goals for the next.
-- Use this tutorial as a guide when you start each iteration of the FinOps phases .
+- Use this tutorial as a guide when you start each iteration of the FinOps phases.

 ## Before you begin